 The study monitored the direct effects of massage, including the release of oxytocin, beta-endorphin, nitric oxide, and adrenocorticotrophin hormone (ACTH).
 Ninety-five people participated in the study, divided into a treatment group of 65 and a control group of 30.
 Blood was drawn from both groups, then the treatment group received 15 minutes of moderate-pressure massage in the upper-back region, while the control group merely rested quietly.
 Then blood was drawn again.
 As compared to the control group and pre-massage levels, the treatment group had higher levels of oxytocin and lower levels of ACTH, nitric oxide, and beta-endorphin.
 This study provides the first solid empirical evidence that massage increases oxytocin.

-The evidence is clear: massage is not just a 19th Century fad, but real, beneficial therapy.
-It should be part of everyone’s health routine, along with water, fresh air, exercise, rest, and a healthy vegetarian diet.
+The evidence is unequivocal: massage is not just a 19th Century fad, but real, beneficial therapy.
+It should be part of everyone’s health routine, along with water, fresh air, exercise, rest, and a healthy diet.

 In addition, the clinically demonstrated ability of massage to increase levels of the “feel good” hormones serotonin, dopamine, and oxytocin, natural analgesics, should reduce the demand for pain pills, and reduce the anxiety that some hospital patients experience.
-And since serotonin metabolizes into melatonin, which induces sleep, fewer patients should need hypnotic and soporific meds in order to keep their appointment with the sandman.
+Because serotonin metabolizes into melatonin, which induces sleep, fewer patients should need hypnotic and soporific medications in order to achieve restorative sleep.

 [i] Rapaport, M.H., Schettler, P., Breese, C., “A preliminary study of the effects of a single session of Swedish massage on hypothalamic-pituitary-adrenal and immune function in normal individuals,” J Altern.
 Complement Med.
 2010 Oct;16(10):1079-88.